 Employees were all "managers" and everybody supposedly cross-utilized.
 The C-level execs were reported to occasionally work as flight attendants.
-Nothing like having your CEO pouring coffee on climb-out from Newark, when the lenders are calling in to find out what's going on at the airline.
+Nothing like having your CFO serving coffee on climb-out from Newark, when the lenders are calling in to find out what's going on with accounts payable.

 But cross-utilization was the mantra.
-A call to the customer service department might be answered, "PeoplExpress Customer Service.
+Conceptually, a call to the airline might be answered, "PeoplExpress Customer Service.
 This is Captain Skygod, how can I help you?"

-The CEO proudly claimed that he answered his own phone, which meant he was on a first-name basis with every copier salesmen in New Jersey.
+The CEO proudly claimed that he answered his own phone, which meant he was on a first-name basis with every copier salesman in New Jersey.